jmoenig/Snap/DEVLOG.md

     * the "define" block now always creates a new custom block definition instead of sometimes modifying the definition body of an existing one with a matching label
     * support for multiple separator lines in input slot dropdown menus
     * support for smooth animations in recursive control structures defined using metaprogramming
-    * C-slot of FOREVER primitive is now a full lambda with its own scope
+    * C-slot of FOREVER and REPEAT primitives are now full lambdas with their own scope
 * **Notable Fixes:**
     * fixed a type error when using metaprogramming to copy default inputs from a primitive over to a custom block definition
     * fixed referencing system drop-down menus in metaprogramming